 400-Calorie 20-Minute Dinner Plan

-20 minutes is all you need to make these healthy 400-calorie dinners.
+20 minutes is all you need to make these healthy and delicious 400-calorie dinners.

 See More: Healthy 400-Calorie Dinners